Sustaining and Supporting Well-Being in Public Defense (10 week online course offered by NAPD and OSPD)

 This interactive workshop gives an overview of the body’s stress response and relaxation response, and offers a sampling of mindfulness and meditation practices.
 Specific instruction is offered in using breathing techniques that can be used to reduce stress response—like right before a closing argument or challenging sentencing hearing.

 How to Build a Culture of Wellness: A Workshop for Public Defender Leaders and Managers (1-2 hours)

-In development.
 This workshop draws from experiences of incorporating awareness and support for well being designing training, coaching and mentoring programs in a wide variety of public defense settings (different sized offices, individual coaching and mentoring, national programs).